-To overcome the structural division in the labour market, the UAE Government launched the Emiratisation campaign which mandates the inclusion of Emiratis in the job sector, particularly in the private sector.
+To overcome the structural division in the labour market, the UAE Government launched the Emiratisation (Tawteen in Arabic) campaign which mandates the inclusion of Emiratis in the job sector, particularly in the private sector.
 Emiratisation aims to increase the number of Emiratis in the job market and their contribution to the economy.

 Read about Emiratisation in Abu Dhabi and Dubai.

 The UAE encourages the public and private sectors to implement Emiratisation policies at all levels through the establishment of a special department, quota and incentives.

 Establishment of a special department

 Federal Law No. 8 of 1980 also known as the Labour Law as amended mentions in its Article 10 that MoHRE will have a special department dedicated to find adequate job opportunities for nationals.
 The department must assist employers in fulfilling their need of national workers whenever needed.

 Quota and incentives

 Ministerial Orders 41, 42 and 43 of 2005 impose on private sector employers a quota system, whereby every company with more than 100 employees is obliged to recruit (and retain on the payroll) the stipulated number of UAE nationals to ensure the minimum percentage of participation of Emiratis in the workforce.

 Companies with lower grading are required to file mandatory financial guarantees, the amount of which will depend on the category of the employer (as set out in the relevant Order).

 Localisation of jobs